kingsor/mdwiki/NextSteps-Projects-Webmarks.md

 	* [AMP Converter](https://mercury.postlight.com/amp-converter/) - With just one line of code, Mercury AMP gets your publication ready for Google AMP.
 Get lightning-fast load times and boosted search results on mobile.
 		* [The Accelerated Mobile Pages (AMP) Project](https://www.ampproject.org/) - it is an open source initiative that embodies the vision that publishers can create mobile optimized content once and have it load instantly everywhere.
 		* [Introducing the Accelerated Mobile Pages Project, for a faster, open mobile web](https://googleblog.blogspot.it/2015/10/introducing-accelerated-mobile-pages.html) (Oct 7, 2015) - Smartphones and tablets have revolutionized the way we access information, and today people consume a tremendous amount of news on their phones.
 Today, after discussions with publishers and technology companies around the world, we’re announcing a new open source initiative called Accelerated Mobile Pages, which aims to dramatically improve the performance of the mobile web.
 We want webpages with rich content like video, animations and graphics to work alongside smart ads, and to load instantaneously.
 We also want the same code to work across multiple platforms and devices so that content can appear everywhere in an instant—no matter what type of phone, tablet or mobile device you’re using.

-## Samples
-* [Building a Bookmarking App with Electron, VueJs, and Firebase](https://coligo.io/bookmarking-app-electron-vuejs-firebase/) (Apr 1st, 2016) - In this tutorial we will be building a cross-platform, real-time Bookmarking Application using [Electron](http://electron.atom.io/), [Firebase](https://www.firebase.com/), and [VueJs](http://vuejs.org/).
-We will be covering everything from setting up your project structure and configuring Webpack to creating the Electron app and building the Vue components.

 ## Libraries for Readability feature